A Machu Picchu Proposal

 Ms. Fish plays Rory, a “junior publicist” whose big dream is to become a partner in her firm.
 She works for the owner, a very angry and unpleasant task master who holds Rory’s ambition over her head to pile on the work.
 She and her goofy sister (she carries around a toaster) are joining her parents on vacation at the B&B where they first met to help them renew their vows.
 Rory has agreed to work while on vacation but continually misses deadline after deadline because she is so distracted by A) The handsome son of the Inn owner who is running the thing while his Dad is out of town, B) Her old boyfriend who dumped her and has shown up at the B&B with a beautiful new girlfriend, and C) Her scheme in which she gets Noah the B&B guy to pose as her new boyfriend to make old boyfriend jealous and save face.
 In return, she will use her expertise to rebrand the B&B to impress an important travel critic who can hopefully save the Inn with a good review.

-The fake boyfriend plan and the usual entertaining shenanigans that trope entails kind of falls by the wayside while Rory and Noah swan around the countryside falling for each other.
-I should say falling further, because it was pretty much a coup de foudre for them both.
+The fake boyfriend plan and the usual entertaining shenanigans that trope entails kind of fall by the wayside while Rory and Noah swan around the countryside falling for each other.
+I should say falling further because it was pretty much a coup de foudre for them both.
 No old boyfriend in sight.
 Rory is all set to ditch her job with her always-irate boss when Noah declares his undying…friendship.
 Rory is understandably confused as was I. I guess it had something to do with Rory hugging her ex Jason after his new girlfriend dumped him.
 Seemed pretty obvious she was just being nice, but whatever.
 With Rory’s guidance, the B&B leans into the homey, no-frills, or fancy amenities vibe.
 When Penny the travel critic finally shows up she is impressed and writes a favorable article.
 Rory’s boss calls her (irate as usual) about the article because Rory has broken faith with her by neglecting her work and missing deadlines all the while working for someone else.
 I really couldn’t blame her for being angry.
 But Rory, Instead of just quitting because, Wow, her scary boss really really hates her, and her future with the company is now kaput anyway, she fights with Noah and ditches her parents’ ceremony in order to be back on the job Monday morning.

 When next we see her, she is back at the B&B just in time for her parents’ celebration.
 She has seen the light, but we are cheated as the whole “Take this job and shove it, you crazy b***h” happens off-stage.